-All this log reconciliation consumes valuable time and resources; 20% of respondents said it takes over 40 hours of staff time per month, and another 40% said it takes over 25 staff hours monthly (Figure 72).
-As organizational size increases, so does the difficulty in aggregating logs; 24% of organizations with more than 30,001 employees indicated they spend over 40 hours per month (Figure 73).
+All this log reconciliation consumes valuable time and resources; 20% of respondents said it takes over 40 hours of staff time per month, and another 40% said it takes over 25 staff hours monthly (Figure 73).
+As organizational size increases, so does the difficulty in aggregating logs; 24% of organizations with more than 30,001 employees indicated they spend over 40 hours per month (Figure 74).
 Another 9% of organizations with 30,001-plus employees noted it is not feasible to aggregate their logs, a revelation that there is a significant security and compliance risk.
-On the industry front (Figure 74), legal firms are the highest industry segment to admit it is impossible to reconcile their logs (10%).
+On the industry front (Figure 75), legal firms are the highest industry segment to admit it is impossible to reconcile their logs (10%).
 Higher education institutions lead industries in the time spent consolidating logs-with 30% spending 40 or more hours each month.
-Of industry segments, more federal government respondents (34%) said they must consolidate over 20 communication channel logs. .....

-Operational Processes: File Size Limits and Risk File Size Limits and Risk File size limits is a challenge faced by many content communication tools.
+File Size Limits and Risk File size limits is a challenge faced by many content communication tools.
 Frustration by employees who are simply trying to do their jobs can sometimes lead to the unauthorized use of consumer-grade file sharing services to bypass the limitations.
 But even for those users who follow the rules, the resulting workarounds can trigger significant expenditure of staff time.
-Except for SFTP (at 27%), over three in 10 organizations need to implement workarounds due to file size limits for email, file sharing, and managed file transfer over 50 times per month (Figure 75).
+Except for SFTP (at 27%), over three in 10 organizations need to implement workarounds due to file size limits for email, file sharing, and managed file transfer over 50 times per month (Figure 76).
 Around 10% said they must do so over 100 times per month (10% for email, 11% for file sharing, 8% for SFTP, and 11% for managed file transfer).
 More than half do so more than 25 times per month across these four communication channels.
-In terms of regions, the frequency rate is higher in North America than EMEA and Asia-Pacific; those needing to do so over 100 times per month are more than twice as much across each of the communication channels (Figure 76).

-organizations must implement file size workarounds 50x per month for email, file sharing, managed file transfer, and SFTP.
+In terms of regions, the frequency rate is higher in North America than EMEA and Asia-Pacific; those needing to do so over 100 times per month are more than twice as much across each of the communication channels (Figure 77).
+36% organizations must implement file size workarounds 50x per month for email, file sharing, managed file transfer, and SFTP.